Definition of Great Britain and the EU

 Post-EU Exit: Trading with the EU — How to declare goods from 1 January 2021.

 From 1 January 2021 standard goods imported into the UK are subject to basic customs requirements, such as the requirement to pay duty, make customs declarations and account for import VAT.
-The Government has decided to introduce the new border controls in three stages up until 1 January 2022.
+The Government has decided to introduce the new border controls in three stages up until 1 July 2022.
 Businesses have up to six months to complete customs declarations.
 Customs duty payments can be deferred until the declaration is made.
-UK Safety and Security declarations are not required on imports from the EU for the first six months.
+UK Safety and Security declarations are not required on imports from the EU until July 2022.

 Actions you need to take